tarunumehta/simple-lambda/README.md

-# Terraform Cloud Getting Started Guide Example
+# Terraform Cloud Getting Started Guide Example edited

 This is an example Terraform configuration intended for use with the Terraform Cloud Getting Started Guide hosted at https://learn.hashicorp.com/terraform/cloud-gettingstarted/tfc_overview